 Student status & incidental fees while on PEY Co-op

-Students pay part-time incidental fees for each of the fall and winter terms while on PEY Co-op, which ensures you have access to important University services and plans.
-While your health and dental insurance plan will remain active throughout the fall, winter and summer, your access to campus services (e.g., athletic facilities) pauses during the summer term — just as it does for any U of T student who is not enrolled in courses over the summer.
+Students pay part-time incidental fees for each of the fall and winter terms while on their 12-16 month PEY Co-op work terms, which ensures the continuation of access to important University services and plans.
+While your health and dental insurance plans will remain active throughout the fall, winter and summer, your access to campus services (e.g., athletic facilities) pauses during the summer term — just as it does for any U of T student who is not enrolled in courses over the summer.
 Throughout your PEY Co-op work term, you and your employer will have uninterrupted access to Engineering Career Centre services.

 Yes, provided your PEY Co-op job is in Canada.
 As with OHIP, UHIP does not provide coverage (travel insurance) outside of Canada.